RobRR/bohemians-v-dundalk-prediction/README.md

 | **Total book** | — | **100%** | — | **109.62%** |

 #### Market takeaway
 Paddy Power’s total book stands at 109.62%, meaning they have built a sizeable overround of 9.62% into this specific market.
 Efficiently-priced markets with heavy overrounds are mathematically unbeatable over the long term.
+Consequently, there is no positive expected value (+EV) in backing Bohemians.

 ---